microsoft/FluidFramework/packages/loader/README.md

 ## Document and channels

+???
+THIS SEEMS OUT OF DATE / OUT OF CONTEXT ???

 The base document channel is 'owned' and run by the chaincode of the loader.
 It should be versioned and require a specific loader version.